MISSION: To provide vision and leadership to support thriving and diverse arts in the Mid-Hudson Valley.

 Lisa Fiorese, joined Arts Mid-Hudson in 1992 as a part-time bookkeeper.
 Over the next few years she took on additional responsibilities, at first job sharing the Administrative Assistant position and eventually moving into the position full time.
 In 2000, Lisa stepped into the position of Manager of Development & Administration and in 2007 was promoted to Business Manager.
 Lisa’s current position includes bookkeeping, office administration, contract administration, memberships and event coordination: in mid-2014 her title was changed to Director, Administration.
 Lisa resides in Staatsburg with her husband of 24 years.
 She wishes she had more time to spend with her camera but it waits patiently for her to retire.
 To contact Lisa, click here.

 Lilia Pérez joined Arts Mid-Hudson in May 2016.
-Most recently, she graduated from the State University of New York at New Paltz with a B.F.A. in Photography.
-Previously, Lilia worked as an Arts Administration Intern at the Center for Photography at Woodstock.
+As Grants & Programs Manager, she facilitates a grant program that distributes arts funding for the New York State Council on the Arts’ Decentralization Grant Program, and the Duchess and Ulster County legislatures.
+Additionally, Pérez manages the Arts Mid-Hudson Gallery and Community Gallery program which provides showing opportunities to artists in our region.
+She has provided guidance to hundreds of grant applicants, led workshops, and works to strengthen partnerships in our communities through the arts.
+She graduated from the State University of New York at New Paltz with a B.F.A. in Photography in 2015.
 Her time spent living, working, and studying in the Hudson Valley established a love for the area and its vibrant arts community.
-Now based in Kingston, NY, she continues her varying photographic work and exhibiting in the area.
+Based in Kingston, NY, she continues her varying photographic work and exhibiting in the area.
 To contact Lilia, click here.

 ELINOR LEVY.
 Folk Arts Program Manager